13 Video Game Companies in Boston Working on the Next Big Thing

 The video game industry has grown enormously in recent years.
-From arcades to the growth of consoles and PC games to the disruption of mobile gaming, the Boston area is full of gaming companies.
+From arcades to the growth of consoles and PC games to the disruption of mobile gaming, the Boston area is full of gaming companies and jobs in gaming.
 They range from the creators of major publishers to studios that help build titles for other brands.
-Here are 12 to keep an eye on.
+Here are 13 to keep an eye on.

 A really great story deserves to be played.
 From big-screen epics to seasons-long TV hits, Disruptor Beam is turning some of the most popular entertainment franchises into free-to-play games.
 The company has published games based on Star Trek and Game of Thrones since its 2011 founding, and other games are in the works.
 By allowing fans of various franchises to inhabit the worlds they love, Disruptor Beam is making it easy for franchise owners to give fans what they want.